pronovic/apologies-server/notes/API.md

 ### Unregister Player

 A player may unregister at any time.
 Once unregistered, the player's handle is available to be registered by another player.
-If the player is currently playing a game, unregistering will trigger a _Game Player Change_ event for players in that game and might potentially result in a _Game Cancelled_ event if the game is no longer viable.
+If the player has joined or is currently playing a game, unregistering will trigger a _Game Player Left_ event.

 Example request: